kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 It took me approximately 3 seconds to get the result.

-I hope that it would take just a few minutes to scan through 3000 TestObjects and report over the half are unused.
+I hope that it would take just a few minutes to scan through 3000 TestObjects.
+I expect, it will tell you over the half TestObjects are unused.

 ## How to install the library.